All articles

 • Custom theme that hurts readability.
 Stick to high-contrast backgrounds.
 Google's default is fine; resist the urge to add a dark background image.

-How to make a Google Forms poll in 6 steps
+How to make a poll on Google Forms in 6 steps

 How to Create a Poll with Formester